mosham08/MySQL_CarRental_Database/README.md

 # MySQL_CarRental_Database
-A databases that stores information about car rentals.
+A database that stores information about car rentals.